vflame6/vflame6.github.io/_posts/2022-08-05-htb-support.md

 # Conclusion

 It was a really cool box.
 I've enjoyed it.
-I had several problems with privesc, I've tried to perform an attack with [Rubeus](https://github.com/GhostPack/Rubeus) tool, but the tickets haven't work.
+I had several problems with privesc, I've tried to perform an attack with [Rubeus](https://github.com/GhostPack/Rubeus) tool, but the tickets haven't worked.
 I think it's because of evil-winrm.
 Also I had a problem with decompiler, I couldn't re-compile the application and I think I was able to.

 Thank you for reading, I hope it was useful for you ❤️